Passengers are seen at Ramses station, Cairo's main train station, in central Cairo, Egypt, November 18, 2015 - REUTERS/Luke Baker

 The Egyptian Railways Authority’s budget in fiscal year 2017/18 is LE 3 billion.

-Minister of Transportation Hesham Arafat said in a June statement that it should have been LE 9 billion in order to continue developmental projects.
+Minister of Transportation Arafat said in a June statement that the authority needs LE 9 billion to continue the developmental projects.